FreeJoy-Team/FreeJoyWiki/eng/Project-description.md

 ## Buttons:

-FreeJoy supports up to 128 buttons connected as single buttons (shorting the signal contact to GND or VCC), as a matrix of buttons, via shift registers, or through the axis-to-button function.
+FreeJoy supports up to 128 buttons connected as single buttons (shorting the signal contact to GND or VCC), as a matrix of buttons, via shift registers or through the axis-to-button function.
 Buttons can be configured as:

 * Normal button;
 * Inverted button;